What To Do If Your Vehicle’s Brakes Fail While Driving?

 December 3, 2020 Topic: Safety Tips

-What to do if your vehicle’s brakes fail while driving?
+What do you do if your brakes fail while driving?

 How to stop a vehicle that has total brake failure.

-- Drive into the least hazardous area not only for you but for other vehicles and pedestrians around you.
+4. Drive into the least hazardous area, not only for you but for other vehicles and pedestrians around you.
 You should prioritize avoiding injuries to yourself and others.
 If you do not have a safe area on the road to pull off safely, look for a grass median, open field, or bushes to help slow the vehicle.

 How can you prevent brake failure?